-Instead of having a single Authoritative DNS, an Operator may choose to split the DNS into several levels of DNS for example a First Level DNS which may be authoritative for some of the domain names "owned" by the MNO, and one or more Second Level Authoritative DNSes, which may be authoritative for different "subdomainnames". where for example a Second Level DNS may be outsourced to 3rd party service provider for a particular service.
+Instead of having a single Authoritative DNS, an Operator may choose to split the DNS into several levels of DNS for example a First Level DNS which may be authoritative for some of the domain names "owned" by the MNO, and one or more Second Level Authoritative DNSes, which may be authoritative for different "subdomainnames", where for example a Second Level DNS may be outsourced to 3rd party service provider for a particular service.

-Figure 1a: Resolver Architecture with multiple levels of Authoritative DNS
+Figure 4: Resolver Architecture with multiple levels of Authoritative DNS

 - 1. Same as step 1 in the example above

 - 2. Same as step 2 in the example above

 - 3. Same as step 3 in the example above

 - 4. Same as step 4 in the example above

-- 5. The First Level Authoritative DNS server may be authoritative for the queried domain name, in which cases it responds to the query with the address of the hostname (or responds with a hostname, if a reverse lookup is being performed) to the Local Caching server in the requesting network (Service Provider 1).
+- 5. The First Level Authoritative DNS server may be authoritative for the queried domain name, in which case it responds to the query with the address of the hostname (or responds with a hostname, if a reverse lookup is being performed) to the Local Caching server in the requesting network (Service Provider 1).
 In this case the following step process continues with step 8.

-Alternatively for certain "subdomain names", a second level DNS may be authoritative.
+- Alternatively for certain "subdomain names", a second level DNS may be authoritative.
 In this case The First Level Authoritative DNS server returns a referral to the Second Level DNS server which is authoritative for the queried domain name of the hostname (for example returns the authoritative server for "<subdomainname>.mnc015.mcc234.gprs")

 - 6. The local caching DNS server caches the response for a specified amount of time (specified by the First Level Authoritative DNS server) and then re sends the query to the Second Level Authoritative DNS server as specified by the First Level Authoritative DNS server.
-The 2nd Level Authoritative DNS server may reside in the same GRX/IPX provider's network (GRX1), another GRX/IPX provider's network (GRX2), the network of the destination Mobile Network Operator (Service Provider 2), or in a 3rd Party Service Providers Network. - 7.
-The Second Level Authoritative DNS server may respond to the query with the address of the hostname (or responds with a hostname, if a reverse lookup is being performed) to the Local Caching server in the requesting network (Service Provider 1). - 8.
-The Local Caching Server caches the response for a specified amount of time (specified by the authoritative server) and forwards it on to the Resolver. - NOTE 3: It is recommended that no more than two Levels of Authoritative DNS (that is First Level and Second Level) are provisioned in a resolution "chain".
-However, an originating Service Provider for ENUM queries needs to be able to make at least as many queries as there are labels in the FQDN. - NOTE 4: In case the option to directly configure the IP address of another operators DNS server is used as discussed in NOTE 2 above, only IP addresses of First Level Authoritative DNS Server should be configured.
+The 2nd Level Authoritative DNS server may reside in the same GRX/IPX provider's network (GRX1), another GRX/IPX provider's network (GRX2), the network of the destination Mobile Network Operator (Service Provider 2), or in a 3rd Party Service Providers Network.

+7. The Second Level Authoritative DNS server may respond to the query with the address of the hostname (or responds with a hostname, if a reverse lookup is being performed) to the Local Caching server in the requesting network (Service Provider 1).

+- 8. The Local Caching Server caches the response for a specified amount of time (specified by the authoritative server) and forwards it on to the Resolver. - NOTE 3: It is recommended that no more than two Levels of Authoritative DNS (that is First Level and Second Level) are provisioned in a resolution "chain". - NOTE 4: In case the option to directly configure the IP address of another operators DNS server is used as discussed in NOTE 2 above, only IP addresses of First Level Authoritative DNS Server should be configured.

 Some IPX services are offered on different network segments (VLANs) that are application aware and that may not provide end-to-end IP connectivity, i.e. as shown in Fig 4 below, MNO2 can either be a On-net MNO or a Off-net via IPX2.
-The DNS/ENUM architecture is required to take this into account.
-(See IR.34).
+The DNS architecture is required to take this into account.
+(See GSMA PRD IR.34 [12]).
 A resolver architecture where the DNS service is "fronted" with a DNS cache/forwarder is required.

-Figure 4 Service aware network resolver architecture
+Figure 5 Service aware network resolver architecture